Home » Regular Buys » Casa Mamita Restaurant Style Salsa

 My family likes salsa, but it can be difficult to find store-bought salsa that’s as good as what we get at Mexican restaurants.

-One of our favorite store-bought salsas is On the Border mild salsa, available at many regular grocery stores (but not at Aldi).
-The only problem is that On the Border’s jars are incredibly hard to open when you’re initially breaking the vacuum seal.
-After years of fighting to open jars and making my hand sore in the process, I finally emailed the company to tell them how much I like their salsa, but the jars are killing my hands.
+I used to often buy On the Border mild salsa, available at many regular grocery stores (but not at Aldi).
+The only problem was that On the Border’s jars were incredibly hard to initially break the vacuum seal on.
+After years of fighting to open jars, even using jar openers, I emailed the company about my frustration.
 They responded by mailing me a coupon for a free jar of salsa.
 (Great customer service!)
-The salsa was tasty, but of course the jar was still crazy hard to open.
+The free salsa was tasty, but of course the jar was still crazy hard to open.

-So, my husband and I have started looking at other salsa options that won’t give us arthritis.
+So, my husband and I started looking at other salsa options that wouldn’t give us arthritis.

 Aldi came through.
-During the last few years, we’ve seen Aldi branch out from generic jarred salsas to offer some unique and tasty options.
-The Casa Mamita Small Batch Salsa is one such offering.
+During the past decade or so, we’ve seen Aldi branch out from generic jarred salsas to offer some unique and tasty options.
+Casa Mamita Restaurant Style Salsa is one such offering.
+I first wrote about it back in 2020, and I’ve been buying it regularly, sometimes multiple jars a week, for years now.

-One 2-tablespoon serving has 10 calories, no fat and no cholesterol, 210 mg of sodium (9% of your daily value), 2 grams of total carbs (1% DV), 1 gram of total sugars, and 0 grams of added sugars.
+One 2-tablespoon serving has 10 calories, no fat, 115 mg of sodium (5% of your daily value), 2 grams of total carbs (1% DV), no dietary fiber, 1 gram of total sugars, 0 grams of added sugars, and no protein.
+The sodium has been reduced by about 50 percent in this salsa since we first wrote about it in 2020.

 As far as taste goes, this salsa is good.
-It has more kick than other mild salsas I’ve had, and my salsa-devouring daughter complained that it was spicy but still ate it.
-My husband doesn’t think it’s spicy enough to qualify as medium, but it has more zip to it for sure.
+It’s labeled as mild, but it has more kick than other mild salsas I’ve had, and sometimes my family feels like this is a little too intense if we’re eating it on its own with tortilla chips.
+It’s my personal favorite salsa from Aldi.
 The tomato and jalapeno flavors really come through, and the cilantro gives it a bit of zing.

-This salsa holds its own among other store-bought salsas, and it’s one I might purchase again (and especially because I don’t have to wring my hand off just to get the jar open).
+This salsa holds its own among other store-bought salsas.
 Just be aware that if you’re serving kids or people who don’t like a lot of spice, this is not truly a mild salsa.

 The Verdict:

-Casa Mamita Small Batch Salsa comes in three flavors: Restaurant Style, Corn and Bean, and Pineapple.
-My family tried the Restaurant Style variety and enjoyed it, but it is on the spicier side for a mild salsa.
+Casa Mamita Restaurant Style Salsa is a great store-bought salsa, but it is on the spicier side for a mild salsa.
 If you like some kick — but not too much — this might be your salsa.
+We love it.

 1. Thanks for posting about this salsa.
 We like salsa and agree that it’s difficult to find a good store-bought salsa.
 On The Border medium salsa has been the best we’ve found so far.
 I’ll have to look for this salsa the next time I’m at Aldi.
 I just bought another jar of On The Border this morning, but we can never have enough salsa at home.